ogooluwanick/ad-screener/README.md

 # Ad Screener

-Ad Screener is a full-stack web application designed to streamline the process of ad submission and review.
+Ad Screener is a full-stack web application designed to streamline the process of Ad submission and review.
 Submitters can upload advertisements, and reviewers can approve or reject them based on established guidelines.

 ## ✨ Key Features